 The Modelling effort that supports this work and other areas of investigation involves creating solutions to the critical state model and the E-J power law and has been going on for more than fifteen years.
 Using commercial finite element modelling software we obtained results on magnetic field, current distribution, magnetization decay, energy loss and quench of different superconducting objects including bulks, tapes, wires, coils, motors, etc. The models include AC/DC external magnetic field and transport currents.
 This work is internationally leading and includes:

 - One of the first algorithms capable of calculating the critical state in 2 dimensions

 - The first modelling environment which could describe the propagation of heat and the losses in a fault current limiting thin film

 - The first use of the H-formulation which is now the standard method used by most researchers

-We are the world leaders in magnetisation of bulk superconductors using flux pumping techniques and I hold three ground breaking patents which cover both the flux pumping techniques and methods of patterning and arranging the magnets to enable high power density machines such as motors and generators (particularly wind turbines), as well as high-value machines such as accelerator magnets, MRI and MHD.
+We are the world leaders in magnetisation of superconductors using flux pumping techniques and I hold four ground breaking patents which cover both the flux pumping techniques and methods of patterning and arranging the magnets to enable high power density machines such as motors and generators (particularly wind turbines), as well as high-value machines such as accelerator magnets, MRI and MHD.

 We have strong links with industry and have had collaborative projects sponsored by BMW, Rolls Royce, Areva, EDF Energy, VA Tech, Applied Superconductor, etc. Equally, we have many links with colleagues in other universities and are currently collaborating with Manchester on the development and use of MgB2.
 As well as UK universities, we have strong links with other European (Liege, Jena and Barcelona) and American (Los Alamos, Argonne, Boeing) groups.
 We participated in an exchange program with Tshinghua University sponsored by the Royal Society and regularly accept visitors from Europe and America.